 To get started, you’ll need just a few things:

-When signing in from a platform that doesn’t support security keys—for example, your smartphone or a non-Chrome browser—you’ll be able to authenticate in another way.
-For example, you might have to enter an authentication code sent to you via SMS.
+When signing in from a platform that doesn’t support security keys—for example, any browser on an iPhone, Microsoft Edge on a Windows PC, or Safari on a Mac—you’ll still be able to authenticate the old fashioned way, with a code sent to your phone.

 How Set Up U2F for Your Google Account